 Buy an extra chocolate treat to enjoy during or after a hike.
 There are so many scenic sites to hike along the Wild Atlantic Way – you’ll be happy for the energy boost.

 The Doolin Chocolate Shop is located at Fisher Street, Doolin, County Clare, Ireland.

 Sometimes the best food is the food that you eat at home.
 Although we didn’t cook in Western Ireland, we were lucky recipients of homemade scones baked by our lovely Ennis host Mary.

 Mary served the scones in classic style on great-grandma china.
 Of all the great food we ate during our road trip, this scone may have been our absolute favorite, proving that it really is the simple things in life that matter most.

 Have we convinced you to rent a car and tour Western Ireland yet?
-Either way, watch our video and be inspired to plan your own culinary road trip.
+Either way, watch our YouTube video to get inspiration for planning your own culinary road trip.

 About The Authors